Larsuu/DLO-138-SPI_AddOnPCB/README.md

 - Option to use rotary encoder instead of + - and SEL switches
 - 2K sample depth

 This firmware can NOT be used on stock DSO-138 hardware.
-We can build the hardware using stock STM32F103CC8T6 bord and a SPI TFT display.
+We can build the hardware using stock STM32F103C8T6 board and a SPI TFT display.

 # Cost
 You need not to have the DSO-138.
 Instead you can build the hardware on the breadboard or create original PCB.
 In the case of DLO-138, it is the loss of lowest timebase.
 Maximum sampling rate in DLO-138 is 20 µs/div instead of 10 µs/div.
 In the 20 µs/div range, firmware under-samples ADC channels, often reading same data twice.
 To use the second analog channel, analog front end has to be duplicated on a daughter board.
 On a stock hardware, this firmware can be used to provide two digital logic channels.